lvbfront/pgai-updated-files/README.md

         self, documents: list[str]
     ) -> AsyncGenerator[list[EmbeddingVector], None]:
         """
-        This method is not used directly as the embedding logic for 'fastapi_hf_embed' is handled within vectorizer.py's _generate_embeddings.
+        This method is not used as the embedding logic is handled in vectorizer.py.
-        It's kept for interface compatibility.
         """
-        # This method will be effectively bypassed by the custom logic in vectorizer.py
-        # However, if you wanted to implement it here, you would put the httpx call:
-        # async with httpx.AsyncClient() as client:
-        #     response = await client.post(f"{self.url}/batch_embed", json={"texts": documents})
-        #     response.raise_for_status()
-        #     embeddings_data = response.json()
-        #     yield embeddings_data.get("embeddings")
         raise NotImplementedError("Embedding is handled in vectorizer.py for fastapi_hf_embed")

     @override
     def _max_chunks_per_batch(self) -> int:
+        # Arbitrary default, can be tuned if needed
-        return 2048 # Adjust based on your FastAPI server's batching capabilities
+        return 2048

     @override
     async def setup(self):
-        # Optional: You could add a health check call to your FastAPI server here
+        # No setup required for FastAPIHFLocal
         pass

     @override